a-jurek99/commandLineShell/README.md

 3. Redirection of groups (except pipes) is treated the same as providing the same redirections to each member.
 In bash, `(cat in1 && cat in2) > out1` will result in `out1` containg the contents of `in1` and `in2` one after the other, and `(cat in1 > out1 && cat in2 > out2) > out3` will result in `out1` containing the contents of `in1`, `out2` containing the contents of `in2`, and `out3` being blank.
 In this shell, the same commands will result in `out1` and `out3` containing the contents of `in2`.
 4. The shell will error if a command is incomplete (for example, it ends with a `|` or a `&&`)
 5. `exit` will not exit immediately, but rather once the current command is finished.
 For example, `exit && ls` will still list the contents of the current directory before exiting.
+6. When running multiple commands in parellel (`command1 & command2`), the shell will wait for both to complete before returning control to the user (bash waits only on the final command).
+To run multiple commands in parellel in the background, use a trailing `&` (`command1 & command2 &`).

 ## Built-in Commands